ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

 Does this work ?

 Yes, finally !
-As I suspected back-pressure doesn't hurt us anymore : the source stream can be read at full speed and with this proxy inserted, a fast client won't get stalled by a second slow destination.
-As expected these now experience garbled video, lost frames, macroblocks ... you name it.
+As suspected back-pressure doesn't hurt us anymore : the source stream can be read at full speed and with this relay inserted, a fast client won't get stalled by a second slow destination.
+As expected these *stallers* experience garbled video, lost frames, macroblocks ... you name it.

 # Streams : deep dive

-Now that we're starting to grasp what's happening here, time to get our hands dirty.
+Now that we're starting to get a grasp of what's happening, time to get our hands dirty.

 NodeJS streams are defined here :